Inequalities for semi-stable surface fibrations, and their relation to the Coleman-Oort conjecture: Background from surface theory

+For every A-D-E configuration $R_p$, contracting to a singular point $p$, one introduces also the following punctual proportionality deviations:

-Now I can state the promised strengthening of the Bogomolov-Miyaoka-Yau inequality which results from Yau's techniques: \begin{thm}[ {\cite[Thm 2]{kob}, \cite{mi,cy}}] Let $X$ be a surface of general type, $C$ a normal crossing divisor such that $K_X+C$ is nef.
-Let $R_j$, $j=1,\dots, k$ be the A-D-E configurations in $X\setminus C$ and let $X'$ be the normal surface obtained after contracting the $R_j$ to a singularity $p_j$.
+Now I can state the promised strengthening of the BMY--inequality which results from Yau's techniques: \begin{thm}[ {\cite[Thm 2]{kob}, \cite{mi,cy}}] Let $X$ be a compact complex surface, $C\subset X$ a normal crossing divisor such that $K_X+C$ is nef and big.
+Let $R_{p_j}$, $j=1,\dots, k$ be the A-D-E configurations in $X\setminus C$ and let $X'$ be the normal surface obtained after contracting the $R_{p_j}$ to a singularity $p_j$.
 Then